karlitxo/xen-backup-scripts/README.md

-to send backup to remote locaion
+-to send backup to remote locaion

 ./send_backup_to_remote